-Just because you needed a little love note today, we wanted to pass along to you this email from a reader that was sent in early this week.
-As you may have noticed, Beacon is decorated right now in pianos in seemingly random locations.
-You may have heard the sound of Beacon from several street corners as people sit down to play whenever they feel the need.
-In fact, A Little Beacon Blog has been working on a feature story about these pianos with a new writer who you will meet shortly.
+Just because you needed a little love note today, we wanted to pass along to you this email sent by a reader early this week.
+As you may have noticed, Beacon is decorated right now with pianos in seemingly random locations.
+You may occasionally hear the sound of Beacon from several street corners as people sit down to play whenever they feel the need.
+In fact, A Little Beacon Blog has published an essay by Izdihar (Izzy) Dabashi capturing the sounds and beauty of most of the pianos - read it here.

 Dear A Little Beacon Blog,